KnowOneActual/PowerPoint_slideshow/README.md

 1. **Download the Script**: Save the create_slideshow.py file to your computer.
-2. **Run it from the Terminal**: Open a terminal or command prompt, navigate to the directory where you saved the script, and run it with the following command: python create_slideshow.py
+2. **Run it from the Terminal**: Open a terminal or command prompt, navigate to the directory where you saved the script, and run it with the following command: \
+python create_slideshow.py \

-3. **Provide the Folder Path**: The script will prompt you to enter the full path to the folder containing your images.
+3. **Provide the Folder Path**: The script will prompt you to enter the full path to the folder containing your images. \
-Enter the full path to the folder containing your images: C:UsersYourUserDesktopEventPhotos
+Enter the full path to the folder containing your images: C:\Users\YourUser\Desktop\EventPhotos \

 4. **Done!**: The script will process the images and save a new file named Generated_Slideshow.pptx to your Desktop.

-### Example Output

-Processing images from: C:UsersYourUserDesktopEventPhotos Temporary files will be stored in: C:UsersYourUserDesktopEventPhotosprocessed_images

-Found 150 images.
-Starting processing...
-  ✅ Processed: IMG_001.jpg
-  ✅ Processed: IMG_002.png
-  ⚠️ Skipping 'notes.docx': Not a valid or supported image file.
-  ✅ Processed: IMG_003.jpeg
-  ...

-All images processed.
-Creating PowerPoint presentation...

-✨ Success!
-Slideshow saved to your Desktop as 'Generated_Slideshow.pptx'
+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.